Photographies: Conferences

 photographies journal organised international conferences in 2017 ('Critical Issues in Photography Today' University of Westminster, London, May 18–19), 2020 ('Photography in Asia', Singapore, January), and 2022 ("Boundaries and Borders," University of Texas at San Antonio, 22–24 September) which contributed material for its pages.
 In March 2024, the editors David Bate and Liz Wells were joined by advisory board members Erina Duganne and Martin Hand at the Society for Photographic Education (SPE) annual conference in St Louis, Missouri on a panel discussing ‘Academic Writing in an Era of Change’ using the example of photographies journal.

 Impact

-As at 2025 photographies has published 273 articles which in turn have received 1348 citations.
+As at 2026 photographies has published 330 articles which in turn have received 1348 citations.
+In its founding year it published 11 papers, increasing to 25 in 2025.
 Its intended audience is researchers, academics, and students.
 For its peer review and editorial processes researchers from multiple university departments are appointed.